manu29585/ArchitectureKata/05_concepts.md

 ### Event queueing

 In case the active user load is substantial, and trip notifications become a bottle neck for Dashboard Coordinator to handle.
 A message queuing mechanism is introduced.
-Standard messge queing solutions like RabbitMQ or Kafka would be used within the Service boundaries.
+Standard message queuing solutions like RabbitMQ or Kafka would be used within the Service boundaries.

 The same solution could be applied to other containers as well.

 ### Read replicas

-On recieving trip details; services like Trip Organizer shall also cache the updates to a in-memory read replica.
+On receiving trip details; services like Trip Organizer shall also cache the updates to a in-memory read replica.
-This read replica will be used to improve the user experience, for e.g. during the usecases when trip details need to be updated.
+This read replica will be used to improve the user experience, for e.g. during the use cases when trip details need to be updated.

 ![High level architecture](.media/Message-Queueing-In-Dashboard-Coordinator.png)